shelbyjs/shelby/README.md

 **Can Shelby handle all my custom...**

-...let me stop you there: Nope!
+...let me stop you right there: Nope!